andreacfromtheapp/random-word-api/word-api-axum/TESTING_STRATEGY_SUMMARY.md

 **Learning**: Discovered framework code was already tested by library authors

+**Database Evolution**: Migrated from temporary file databases to in-memory databases for faster, cleaner testing

-**Final Strategy**: Focus unit tests on business logic, use integration for system behavior
+**Final Strategy**: Focus unit tests on business logic, use integration for system behavior, leverage in-memory databases for speed and isolation

-**Result**: Higher confidence with fewer, more focused tests
+**Result**: Higher confidence with fewer, more focused tests and zero file system impact

 ## Interview Talking Points